What Is Acrylates/C10-30 Alkyl Acrylate Crosspolymer?

-Acrylates/C10-30 alkyl acrylate crosspolymer is a synthetic ingredient used as a thickening agent, texture enhancer, film-forming agent, and emulsifier in cosmetics and personal care products.
+Acrylates/C10-30 alkyl acrylate crosspolymer is a synthetic ingredient used to improve the texture and feel of skincare and cosmetic formulations.
+It is mainly used as a thickening agent, texture enhancer, film-forming agent, and emulsifier in cosmetics and skincare products.

 Acrylates/C10-30 alkyl acrylate crosspolymer is a co-polymer of several ingredients.
 Polymers are formed from large chains of monomers, which are molecules that can bind to each other.
 The formation of acrylates/C10-30 alkyl acrylate crosspolymer occurs when C10-30 acrylate is combined with monomers of acrylic acid and methacrylic acid.
 The dry form of acrylates/C10-30 alkyl acrylate crosspolymer exists as a fluffy, white powder with a slight acetic odor.

 Acrylates/C10-30 alkyl acrylate crosspolymer is similar to the Carbomer polymers, which are also commonly used in cosmetics and personal care products.
 However, Carbomers are polymers consisting purely of acrylic acid monomers, while acrylates/C10-30 alkyl acrylate crosspolymer is comprised of a mixture of acrylic acid and methacrylic acid.

 the good:Helps to improve the texture and feel of skincare and cosmetic formulations.
 It also has an added benefit of acting as a protective barrier for the skin.

 the not so good:There are concerns about the presence of 1,4-dioxane in this ingredient.
 This is less of a concern more recently as the process of purifying Peg-10 Dimethicone is highly regulated.

 Who is it for?All skin types except those that have an identified allergy to it.

 Keep an eye on:Nothing to keep an eye on here.